Vancouver Grizzlies

 Like most expansion teams, the Grizzlies struggled in their early years.
-The team finished last in their division in five of its seasons, and never won more than 30% of its games in any of the team's seasons in Vancouver.
+The team finished last in their division in all but one season (1997-98 Denver Nuggets), and never won more than 30% of its games in any of the team's seasons in Vancouver.
 In total, the team won 101 games, lost 359, and never qualified for the NBA playoffs.
-The two expansion teams were denied early draft picks in the first season, but the Grizzlies secured Shareef Abdur-Rahim in 1996 and Mike Bibby with the 2nd pick of the 1998 draft.
+The two expansion teams were denied early draft picks in the first season, but the Grizzlies secured Shareef Abdur-Rahim in 1996 and Mike Bibby with the second pick of the 1998 NBA draft.
 The team continued to lose games despite high draft picks.
 After they selected Steve Francis as second pick in 1999, he refused to play in Vancouver and was traded away.
 After the 1998–99 lockout, lower attendance and a weak Canadian dollar caused the owner Orca Bay Sports and Entertainment to lose money on the franchise.
 After a failed attempt to sell the team to Bill Laurie, it was instead sold to Michael Heisley and subsequently moved to Memphis, Tennessee, for the 2001–02 season.